 This electrical repair question came from: Anthony, a Handyman from Aberdare, UK.

 Additional Comments: Fabulous.

-How to Locate the Cause of Electrical Circuit Buzz or Crackle
+How to Locate the Cause of Electrical Circuit Buzz, Crackle, or Sizzle

 Tools Required: Basic Electricians Pouch Hand Tools, Ammeter and Voltage Tester.

 Estimated Time: Depends on age of the home, the condition of the electrical system and available access to the electrical components.

 Precaution: Electrical troubleshooting of this level is best performed by an experienced electrical contractor service technician who can evaluate the problem and make the necessary repairs.